 Overspray depends on a lot of things; tip size, tip condition (new or used, clean or dirty etc.), pressure used to spray, distance between spray gun and surface,

 Any airless sprayer will produce some form of overspray, but there are two main ways to help reduce the excess paint.
 The first way would be to set your pressure

 I know of no way to spray two or more different colors with no overspray or overlap without taping, using a deflector of some sort or other mechanical device

+Safety First!
 Read about airless spray painting safety

 In any airless spray application, a careful study to determine correct spray techniques for each work piece configuration can save both time and material.

 A balanced combination of these three factors will generate the best finish quality, with the least effort and the lowest cost.

 Hold the airless spray gun with a firm, but comfortable grip.
 Use the index and middle fingers to trigger the spray gun.
 The gun should be a natural extension

 Hold the gun in one hand and the fluid hose in the other hand.

 When using long hoses or when more flexibility at the gun is needed, a small "whip-hose" hose can be installed between the end of the supply hose and

 There are no set rules for body position, but here are some recommendations.
 While facing the part, stand with your legs a little wider than shoulder width.
-Pull the
+Pull

-the air spray gun also causes an
+arcing and tilting the air spray gun also causes an

 angle at which the paint can bounce off the work piece surface.